-The foregoing discussion of predicted pedestrian wind conditions for the study site is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and on the level two and three balconies.
+The foregoing discussion of predicted pedestrian wind conditions for the study site is accompanied by Figures 3A through 6B (following the main text) illustrating the seasonal wind conditions at grade level and on the roof patio.
 The colour contours indicate predicted regions of the various comfort classes.
-Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green while conditions suitable for standing are represented by yellow.
+Wind conditions comfortable for sitting or more sedentary activities are represented by the colour green, standing are represented by yellow, strolling by orange and conditions suitable for walking are represented by blue.